Pedro Abad Santos: Legal career

 He founded a private law firm with sibling Jose Abad Santos from 1920 to 1921 in Calle Azcarraga (now Recto Avenue) in Manila.
+The firm had the Manila Railroad Company as one of its clients.
 He was also included among the 28 members of the second Philippine Independence Mission to the United States in 1922, headed by Sergio Osmeña.
+After his return from the United States, he withdrew from insular-level politics and returned to San Fernando to offer legal services to peasants against landlords.